Alan Lightman

-Lightman's novel The Diagnosis was a finalist for the National Book Award.
+Lightman is a member of the United Nations’ Scientific Advisory Board.
+The purpose of this Board is to advise UN leaders on breakthroughs in science and technology and mitigate potential risks, including ethical and social issues.

+Lightman is the author of the international bestseller Einstein's Dreams, and his novel The Diagnosis was a finalist for the National Book Award.
 He is also the founder of Harpswell, a nonprofit organization whose mission is to advance a new generation of women leaders in Southeast Asia.

-Lightman hosts the public-television series SEARCHING: Our Quest for Meaning in the Age of Science.
+Lightman hosts the public-television series Searching: Our Quest for Meaning in the Age of Science.
+He has also appeared in the documentaries 306 Hollywood, directed by Elan and Jonathan Bogerin, and A Trip to Infinity, directed by Drew Takahashi and Jon Halperin.

 He has received six honorary doctoral degrees.

 Early life and education

 Alan Lightman was born and grew up in Memphis, Tennessee.
 His father Richard Lightman was a movie theater owner and played a major role in desegregating movie theaters in the South in 1962.
 His mother Jeanne Garretson was a dance teacher and Braille typist.

-Early on, Lightman demonstrated an interest in both the sciences and the arts by winning city and state science fairs as well as being a state winner of the National Council of Teachers of English award.
-He graduated from White Station High School.
+Lightman graduated from White Station High School.
 He graduated Phi Beta Kappa with an A.B. in physics from Princeton University in 1970 after completing a senior thesis, titled "Design and construction of a gas scintillation detector capable of time-of-flight measurements of fission isomer decays", under the supervision of Robert Naumann.
 He then received a Ph.D. in physics from the California Institute of Technology in 1974 after completing a doctoral dissertation, titled "I. Time-dependent accretion disks around compact objects.
 II.
 Theoretical frameworks for analyzing and testing gravitation theories", under the supervision of Kip S. Thorne.